jes/scamp-cpu/README.md

 <a href="https://www.youtube.com/watch?v=4sBB0iD6XvI"><img width="400" src="doc/youtube.png"></a>

-## Plan
+## The story so far

+This is what I've already done:

-1. Create the CPU in Verilog, with a testbench for each part. **[done]**
+1. Create the CPU in Verilog, with a testbench for each part.
-2. Replace the raw Verilog with Verilog that only uses 74xx-compatible primitives (e.g. https://github.com/TimRudy/ice-chips-verilog), but still passes the testbenches. **[done]**
+2. Replace the raw Verilog with Verilog that only uses 74xx-compatible primitives (e.g. https://github.com/TimRudy/ice-chips-verilog), but still passes the testbenches.
-3. Convert the 74xx-Verilog into KiCad schematics. **[done]**
+3. Convert the 74xx-Verilog into KiCad schematics.
-4. Build the CPU **[still working on this]**
+4. Order the PCBs and components, solder up the PCBs, build a card cage, build a wooden case.
+5. Settle on the instruction set and write the microcode (see [doc/table.html](doc/table.html), available online at https://incoherency.co.uk/interest/table.html).
+5. Write a bootloader, kernel, shell, text editor, compiler, and various system utilities.

-## Current status
+## Next steps

-I've finished writing Verilog and have settled on the overall CPU architecture (see diagram below).

-I'm happy with the instruction set, see [doc/table.html](doc/table.html), available online at https://incoherency.co.uk/interest/table.html - but the instruction set is implemented with microcode, so changes are relatively cheap.

-I have some blog posts here: https://incoherency.co.uk/blog/tags/cpu.html

-I have created an emulator (see in `emulator/`) and a compiler (`compiler/`).
-Although there is still useful work to be done on the compiler, it can now compile itself from within the emulator.

-I have written quite a lot of the kernel (see `kernel/`).
-It can do most of the system calls.
-It needs more error-checking, bounds-checking, etc..
-It can load programs off a filesystem stored on a block device and execute them, in real hardware.

-I'm currently designing the PCBs:

- - [x] ALU
- - [x] Memory
- - [x] Instruction/control
- - [x] Backplane
+The computer already works, and I suspect it will never be "finished", but some things I still want to work on are:

+ - [ ] wire in a permanent clock source from a 1 MHz crystal oscillator instead of using an Arduino on a breadboard
- - [ ] Clock
+ - [ ] wire up some power and reset switches
- - [x] Serial port
- - [x] Storage

-Other work includes:

- - [x] get the PCBs manufactured
- - [x] work out how to interface with serial
- - [x] work out how to interface with storage
- - [ ] assemble the computer inside a convenient case (WIP: see `case/` and `front-panels/`)
+ - [ ] mount the VGA serial console inside the case so I don't have so many wires trailing across the desk
- - [x] write the bootloader ROM (mostly done: see `bootrom.s`)
- - [x] write the "kernel" (mostly done: see `kernel/`)
- - [x] write a compiler
- - [x] write system utilities (mostly done: see `sys/`)
- - [x] write an editor (mostly done: see `sys/kilo.sl`)
- - [ ] make it self-host (almost there, but the assembler runs out of memory while assembling things like the compiler)
+ - [ ] make some levers that sit on the case at the side of the cards to aid removal of the cards
+ - [ ] make the shell support pipe syntax (e.g. `foo | bar | baz`)
+ - [ ] compete in this year's [Advent of Code](https://adventofcode.com/) using the SCAMP hardware

 ## Architecture